 All migratory raptors depend on connected networks of habitats that extend across countries and continents.
 These include breeding areas, migration routes, feeding grounds, non-breeding areas, and sites used for resting and congregation.

 However, many of these areas are not adequately recognized or protected through existing conservation measures.
-IIRAs help address this gap by identifying key sites of international importance for migratory birds of prey and encouraging countries and organizations to consider these areas in conservation planning, land management and restoration efforts. .
+IIRAs help address this gap by identifying key sites of international importance for migratory birds of prey and encouraging countries and organizations to consider these areas in conservation planning, land management and restoration efforts.

+Despite their conservation value, many IIRAs remain only partially covered by protected areas, and levels of protection vary considerably across regions.
+Recent analyses of the Raptors MOU site network found that sites in Europe generally have higher levels of protected-area coverage than those in Africa and Asia, indicating opportunities to strengthen the protection and effective management of key raptor sites across large parts of the African-Eurasian flyway.
+Improving the protection and management of IIRAs can help reduce pressures such as habitat loss, disturbance, poisoning and unsustainable development, thereby supporting migratory raptor populations throughout their annual cycle.

 In addition, IIRAs provide valuable information for spatial planning and sustainable development.
 The identification of internationally important sites for migratory raptors can help governments, planners and developers avoid or reduce impacts from infrastructure projects, including energy generation and transmission facilities.
 Poorly sited power lines and wind farms are among the most significant sources of human-induced mortality for large soaring birds, causing collisions, electrocution and habitat displacement.
 Incorporating IIRAs into planning processes can therefore help balance biodiversity conservation with renewable energy and infrastructure development objectives.